CC-YouCube/client/README.md

 #### UnicornPKG (Experimental)

 YouCube can be installed with [unicornpkg](https://unicornpkg.madefor.cc/). \
-Just install the Dependencies and then run `hoof install youcube`
+Just run `hoof install youcube` to install it.

-##### Dependencies

-- `hoof install numberformatter`
-- `hoof install youcubeapi`
-- `hoof install semver`
-- `wget https://raw.githubusercontent.com/Commandcracker/YouCube/main/client/lib/argparse.lua /lib/argparse.lua`

 #### LevelOS / lStore